parmida2b/cnn-mnist-classification/README.md

 ## 📊 Dataset

-**MNIST**: 70,000 images of handwritten digits
+**MNIST**: 70,000 grayscale images of handwritten digits
-- 60,000 training samples
+- 60,000 for training
-- 10,000 test samples
+- 10,000 for testing
-- Each image is 28x28 grayscale
+- Each image: 28×28 pixels, 1 color channel (grayscale)

 ---